How to Buy a Restaurant in 5 Steps (+ Free Checklist)

 A restaurant that is not performing well financially may still be an exciting property for other reasons.
 Purchasing this type of restaurant makes sense for restaurant owners that plan only to buy assets and completely rebrand the business.
 Owners who feel equipped to correct cost issues may also be interested in this type of restaurant.
 For example, a high labor cost that is negatively impacting a restaurant’s bottom line isn’t a big deal if you know how to reduce labor costs.

 2. Secure a Lawyer & Evaluate the Business

-Once you decide to purchase a restaurant, you must secure a business attorney.
-Buying a business, particularly a restaurant, requires much legal paperwork so find a lawyer with restaurant expertise if you can.
-If you are purchasing the entire business entity, you inherit relationships with state and federal tax authorities.
+Securing a business attorney is a must when buying a restaurant.
+You may just be learning how to buy a restaurant, but a good business attorney will have done this many times.
+Buying a business, particularly a restaurant, requires a lot of legal paperwork.
+If you are purchasing the entire business entity, you inherit relationships with state and federal tax authorities and assume liquor and health department permits.
 You will need to be doubly sure that your interests are protected.

 A business attorney will draft or assess critical documents like:

 - Letter of intent: This document memorializes your intent to purchase the restaurant and will set the basic terms and conditions of the purchase.

 - Lease agreements: Buying an existing restaurant usually means taking over a current long-term commercial lease.
 An attorney will assess the lease terms and raise any red flags you might otherwise miss.

 - Purchase agreement: Also referred to as a purchase contract or sales contract, the purchase agreement is the official document that governs the sale of the business.
 It lays out terms like the agreed-upon purchase price and any conditions that must be met by either party to complete the sale.

 You can find an attorney who specializes in business sales by contacting the local branch of the American Bar Association.
 Alternatively, several websites have searchable directories of attorneys in your area.